yuriilychak/SVGnest/readme.md

 -   Migrated to modern Web-Project structure.
 -   Restructure project to monorep for reusage of modules.
 -   Rewritten code to Typescript.
+-   Optimized worker flow.
+Now workers created only once and reused.
--   Migrate interfaces to React.
+-   Migrated UI to React.

 ## Current TODO's